dr-wow-4U/bookbot/README.md

 # bookbot
-Book Bot - Bookbot is a Python program that analyzes novels and prints a statistical report of the word and character usage found within."
+BookBot - Bookbot is a Python program that analyzes novels and prints a statistical report of the word and character usage found within."

+BookBot is my first [Boot.dev](https://www.boot.dev) project!